Create. Share. Engage.

 Jonathan Murphy:

 We have one other department, which is a pharmaceutical course.
 It's a master's programme.
 What they were doing was they've about 200 students, and they're breaking them down into groups of three, and then each semester, they were giving the group a project to research and work on.
 They have to present that to the whole group at the end of the semester, right?
 So they were doing this all manually and what have you.
 When they heard me talking about ePortfolios[laughs] and groups and communities of practice and all these things that you can do, wonderful things that are in this box, and we have it here in Griffith, they said, 'Yeah, this is a really good idea.'
 What they've done now is they set up all their groups in Mahara, and then they allow them to work away, and it's freelanced, so there's no format, but they know what the project is.
 But the portfolio they can do what they like, right?
 So they can do images, videos, whatever.
 That's what I would call a freelance portfolio.
 They then do their piece.
 Every other group has to be able to see their piece at the end.
 Great thing is in Mahara, what can you do?
 You just go share, share, share, and all the things can be shared so their peers can leave feedback on the project, and then the project gets presented to the whole group, which means everybody's getting this massive amount of shared learning.
-Because you think about it, there's X number of groups, and they're all doing working on a different project, and they're all coming back and presenting it.
-You're now getting a huge learning.
+Because you think about it, there's X number of groups, and they're all doing working on a different project, and they're all coming back and presenting it, you're now getting a huge learning.
 You're getting all that peer interaction within the group and the peer interaction with the wider group going on.
-One thing they didn't tell me they wanted to do, and they're doing is, they want to score the presentations at the end, and then whoever gets the highest score gets a price.
+One thing they didn't tell me they wanted to do, and they're doing is, they want to score the presentations at the end, and then whoever gets the highest score gets a prize.
 So they're doing that at the moment through Moodle, but it's something that is worth thinking about.
 What I liked is that the way they're using the groups in Mahara and they're really expanding it out.
-I'd love to - see resources as an issue - but I would love to expand the use of Mahara in Griffith College to include structured induction programmes for different groups of staff, for faculty administrators, for programme directors, for heads of departments, whereby you put in the standards, you put in all the training they need to cover or somebody new coming into the organisation, and you then get them to put their evidence that they've actually done that and achieved that into a portfolio.
+I'd love to - though resources are an issue - but I would love to expand the use of Mahara in Griffith College to include structured induction programmes for different groups of staff, for faculty administrators, for programme directors, for heads of departments, whereby you put in the standards, you put in all the training they need to cover or somebody new coming into the organisation, and you then get them to put their evidence that they've actually done that and achieved that into a portfolio.
 It would then allow you to ensure that people cover all the things they need to cover on their induction programme.
 That's another area I'd like to get into.

 Kristina Hoeppner: